skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Eomier returns to the inn.
-They have a free day to spend in town, and then they must head off to Vale Calma to meet with Magistrate Noreeno and find out what job he has for them...
+They have a free day to spend in town, and then they must head off to Vale Calma to meet with Magistrate Noreeno and find out what job he has for them…

 # Session 5